Orange County Museum of Art: Temporary space

+New building and acquisition by UC Irvine

+On May 31, 2018, officials unveiled the design for the museum's new building at Segerstrom Center for the Arts in Costa Mesa created by Morphosis.
+The sale of the former Newport Beach site was announced on May 15, 2018.
+Groundbreaking for the three-story building took place in September 2019, with a projected opening in 2022.
+The structure was topped out on October 6, 2020.

-OCMA opened a temporary space at South Coast Village on October 3, 2018 which served as its interim home during the construction of the permanent Segerstrom Center facility.
-Known as OCMA Expand Santa Ana (stylized as OCMAEXPAND-SANTA ANA), the site featured exhibition seasons of approximately six months each in duration.
-The museum was temporarily closed on March 14, 2020 in accordance with quarantine efforts in response to the COVID-19 breakout in the United States.
+The museum was temporarily closed on March 14, 2020, in accordance with quarantine efforts in response to the COVID-19 breakout in the United States.
 The facility was once again shuttered on November 16, 2020 amidst what local health officials described as a "second wave" of the virus in Orange County.

-New museum

-On October 8, 2022 OCMA opened its doors to the public for the first time with a 24-hour Grand Opening.
-Following from the design of Thom Mayne and Morphosis, the building features curving bands of terracotta paneling to create a distinctive visual character.
-Inaugural exhibitions included a return of the California Bienniel exhibition titled California Biennial 2022: Pacific Gold, Fred Eversley: Reflecting Back (the World), and 13 Women in honor of the institution's founders.
+On October 8, 2022, OCMA opened its doors to the public for the first time with a 24-hour Grand Opening.
+Following from the design of Thom Mayne and Morphosis, the $93-million building features curving bands of terracotta paneling to create a distinctive visual character.
+With nearly 25000 sqft of reconfigurable exhibition galleries — approximately 50 percent more than in the previous location — the new 52000 sqft museum allows OCMA to organize major special exhibitions alongside spacious installations from its collection.
+It also features an additional 10000 sqft for education programs, performances, and public gatherings, and include administrative offices, a gift shop, and a café.

+In June 2025, OCMA and the University of California, Irvine signed a nonbinding letter of intent, which, if approved by the University of California Board of Regents, would bring the museum under the university’s control, effectively merging it with UC Irvine’s Langson Institute and Museum of California Art.
+The museum's acquisition by UC Irvine was completed in September 2025.